animi4695/design-patterns/Observer Pattern/definition.md

 Definition :
-    It is a Behavioral design pattern in which an object maintains a list of objects depending on it(observers), automatically notifying them of any state changes to state.
+    It is a Behavioral design pattern in which an object(subject) maintains a list of objects depending on it(observers), automatically notifying them of any state changes to state.

     Example we are going to see -> Weather station notifying the stations of current Weather and forecast conditions.
     References :